harness/developer-hub/docs/frequently-asked-questions/harness-faqs/security-testing-orchestration.md

 ### Why do I need to use Docker-in-Docker?
 Why is root privilege required?

 When Harness acquired ZeroNorth in 2021, the STO development team used Docker-in-Docker to speed up the integration between the ZeroNorth and Harness platforms.
-Some scanners also explicitly require Docker-in-Docker.
-Docker-in-Docker requires Privileged mode.
+Some scanners explicitly require Docker-in-Docker, which requires Privileged mode.

-:::note
+On March 14, 2023, Harness introduced a set of new UIs (step palettes) for Aqua Trivy, Bandit, SonarQube, and other popular scanners.
+These steps do not require Docker-in-Docker *unless* you are scanning a container image.
+For more information, go to [What's new: Improved UIs and set-up workflows for popular scanners](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#whats-new-improved-uis-and-set-up-workflows-for-popular-scanners).

+:::info note
-Harness is currently working to remove this requirement for scanners that don't need it and to provide other ways to orchestrate scans.
+Harness is currently working to remove this requirement for other scanners that don't need it and to provide other ways to orchestrate scans.
 :::

 ### What RBAC roles does STO support?